johnludena777/johnludena777/README.md

-# Hi, I'm John Ludena 👋
+# Hi, I'm a Lucky DegenDev 👋

 I'm a software developer with 10 years of experience, passionate about building impactful solutions.
 Over the past decade, I've worked on some interesting projects in the crypto world.